odow/SDDP.jl/README.md

 Pkg.clone("https://github.com/odow/SDDP.jl.git")
 ```

+## Note

+The documentation is still very incomplete, and the internals of the library need a tidy and a refactor, however the user-facing API from the examples should be stable enough to use.

 ## Quick Start Guide
 For now the best documentation is probably contained in the examples.
 There is
 quite a few and they provide a fairly comprehensive overview of the library.